 \section{Simulations in suspended monolayer graphene}

 As first step, we are interested in studying how the transport properties are influenced by the electron-electron scattering in a homogeneous suspended monolayer of graphene.
-To this aim, we look for spatially homogeneous solutions with a constant electric field with different values of the Fermi energy.
+To this aim, we look for spatially homogeneous solutions under a constant electric field for different values of the Fermi energy.